 KAYAK IN LOFOTEN

 Because of Lofoten’s archipelago and clear turquoise water, it is a dream to kayak in Lofoten.
 You can for example rent a kayak in Svolvær, and paddle your way to Henningsvær and back in the course of a day.
 We really recommend this trip.
 Paddling in Reine and Trollfjorden should also rank high on your list.
-Kayaks are available for hire a number of places, but most of them require that you have a license (in Norwegian called a “våtkort”, a wet card) or that you must be accompanied by a guide.
+Kayaks are available for hire a number of places, but most of them require that you have a license (in Norwegian called a “våtkort”) or that you must be accompanied by a guide.

 DIVING IN LOFOTEN